kevinb22/cobertura-serialized-file-reader/README.md

 Within the repo is included the project triangle, you can use the SerReader to deserialize the file produced when cobertura instruments triangle.

-- Go into Triangle and use cobertura to produce a serialized file
+- Go into Triangle and use cobertura to produce a serialized file.
+In the target directory of Triangle, a cobertura directory with cobertura.ser will appear
 	- cd Triangle
 	- mvn cobertura:cobertura-integration-test

-- In the target directory of Triangle, a cobertura directory with cobertura.ser will appear run the ReaderMain.java program with the absolute path to the .ser file as the argument
+- run the run-main target with the absolute path to the .ser file as the argument
 	-  ant -Darg0=triangle/target/cobertura/cobertura.ser run-main

-- ReaderMain will display which lines were covered by all the tests and how many times each line was executed.
+- ReaderMain will display which lines were covered during test(s) and how many times each line was executed.

-- The classes in src were originally run in eclipse using the Run Configurations option to specify command line arguments
+- The src files were originally run in eclipse using the Run Configurations option to specify command line arguments

 LineBasedSerReader